codycjy/02_620_Project/README.md

     * The stability of the model's parameters (slope and intercept) is assessed to find reliable genes.

 * **`confounding_factor_analysis.ipynb`**:
-    * This script (`confounding_factor_analysis.ipynb`) analyzes how demographic factors (like sex, age, education) and race relate to whether someone has dementia[cite: 1].
+    * This script (`confounding_factor_analysis.ipynb`) analyzes how demographic factors (like sex, age, education) and race relate to whether someone has dementia.
-    * It uses logistic regression to model these relationships[cite: 1].
+    * It uses logistic regression to model these relationships.

 ## Data Files